ttkorhonen/e3pages/docs/kb/training/workbook/11_suppl_tools.md

 ```

 :::{note}
-Note that you need to provide the full path to `iocsh.bash` as command substitution doesn't work in unit files.
+Note that you need to provide the full path to `iocsh.bash` as command substitution does not work in unit files.
 Instead, systemd offers its own minimalistic shell-style command line parsing - if interested, see more [here](https://www.freedesktop.org/software/systemd/man/systemd.service.html#Command%20lines).
 :::

 Next, start up and inspect your service: